tonytvo/blog-generator/content/blog/data-intensive-system-perf/index.md

 One of the best tools we have for removing accidental complexity is _abstraction_ that hides the implementation details behind clean and simple to understand APIs and facades.

+- Simplified designs:
+  - Reduce the risk of bugs and misconfigurations.
+  - "A simple system is easier to debug, monitor, and extend."

 #### Evolvability: making change easy

 _Agile_ working patterns provide a framework for adapting to change.